 Naoshima

 Naoshima is an island town in Japan’s Seto Inland Sea.
-I like to call it “art installation island” as it’s well known for its numerous art museums and projects around the island.A lot of the museums, installations and sculptures were installed by the Benesse Corporation.
+I like to call it “art installation island” because it’s well known for its numerous art museums and projects.
+The Benesse Corporation installed many of the museums, installations, and sculptures on the Island.

 Things To Do On Naoshima